Jankey46769/historyrandom/README.md

-The Great Pyramid of Giza was built around 2560 BC.
+The ancient Egyptian pharaoh Tutankhamun's tomb was discovered in 1922 by archaeologist Howard Carter.